Ambrosiani/blogtest/about.md

 permalink: /about-me/
 ---

 Since 2014, I’m a digital media producer at [Nordiska museet](http://www.nordiskamuseet.se/en) in Stockholm, Sweden.
+In my work I'm involved in multiple projects at the museum; both web-based projects and on-site digital interactives.

+I'm a board member of [ICOM Sweden](http://icomsweden.se), the Swedish National ICOM Committee (since 2020) as well as [UtställningsEstetiskt Forum](https://utstallningskritik.se) (since 2012).

 Between 2003 and 2014, I worked in various positions at the [Nobel Museum](http://www.nobelmuseum.se/en) (also in Stockholm), mainly with exhibitions and digital media.
 In 2011–2012, I had a temporary position as web project manager at the [National Maritime Museums in Sweden](http://www.maritima.se/en/).

-I started the blog on this site after participating in the [2012 Museums and the Web](http://www.museumsandtheweb.com/mw2012.html) conference in San Diego, CA. Connecting with the international museum tech community was an eye-opener to the vast variety of digital initiatives taking place all around the world, and I have tried since then to contribute my own thoughts and experiences (although at a sometimes horribly slow pace).
+I started the blog on this site after participating in the [2012 Museums and the Web](http://www.museumsandtheweb.com/mw2012.html) conference in San Diego, CA. Connecting with the international museum tech community was an eye-opener to the vast variety of digital initiatives taking place all around the world.
+I've had the luxury to participate in and [present my work](/presentations) at multiple museum conferences and seminars in Sweden and abroad.

-You can find me on [@AronAmbrosiani](https://twitter.com/AronAmbrosiani) (museum-related tweets in Swedish and English) or at [{{site.email}}](mailto:{{site.email}}).
+You can find me on Twitter at [@AronAmbrosiani](https://twitter.com/AronAmbrosiani) (museum-related tweets in Swedish and English) or at [{{site.email}}](mailto:{{site.email}}).